 A combination of modernity and Old World charm, Toronto plays the perfect host to visitors who want a big city but crave more than steel and glass.
-You'll see examples everywhere of Toronto's desire to maintain its historical sites as well as its prominent position as a top urban destination.
+Examples of Toronto's desire to maintain its historical sites as well as its prominent position as a top urban destination are everywhere you look.
 Fort York National Historic Site, the 1793 birthplace of Toronto, stands guard just over a mile (2 km) from the CN Tower, one of the world's tallest buildings and free-standing structures.

 In DepthIt's not New York.
 It's not London.
 And, though Toronto has been compared to those great world cities, Ontario's capital and largest city is distinctly, well, Toronto.

 Once described by Fortune magazine as the “world's newest great city,” Toronto lives up to its billing.
 For a true Toronto experience, take an exhilarating ride in a glass-windowed elevator to the top of the CN Tower.
 It won't take you long—58 seconds to be exact.
 Once your ears have stopped popping from the fast ascent, enjoy panoramic views from an observation deck where, on a clear day, you can see not just Toronto but also Niagara Falls.
 And you'll definitely want to stop by The Royal Ontario Museum—“the ROM” was called “Canada's single greatest cultural asset” even before the addition of the Michael Lee-Chin Crystal.
 Named for the Canadian investor and philanthropist and designed by architect Daniel Libeskind, “the crystal” is a bold design—five prism-shaped appendages that seem to jut out at all angles from the front of the existing staid, brick museum.